dolittle/establish-context-action/README.md

 ### Inputs

 - `token`: The token to use for the GitHub API. default: ${{ github.token }}
+- `release-branches`: A list of the branches that should trigger a context establishment if a PR is merged against it.
-- `prerelease-branches`: A comma separated list of prerelease identifier suffixes to branch names that when merged a PR to will trigger a prerelease. default: ''
+- `prerelease-branches`: A list of the prerelease branches that should trigger a prerelease context establishment if a PR is merged against it.
 - `current-version`: If the version is known, you can specify it with this. default: ''
 - `version-file`: If the version is in a file adhering to the expected JSON format, use this. default: ''